-Colonoscopy is the most accurate test for cancer of the colon and rectum, proven to detect the disease early and save lives.
-But even a very good test can be done too often.
-Here’s when you need it, and when you might not.
+Colonoscopy is the most accurate exam used to detect and prevent cancer of the colon and rectum.
+It can find cancer early and save lives.
+But even a very good exam can be done too often.
+Here’s when you need it and when you don’t.

 What is a colonoscopy?

 A colonoscopy uses a flexible, lighted tube to view the colon and rectum.
 During the exam, doctors can spot and remove small growths, called polyps.
 They are common and usually harmless.
 But some polyps, called adenomas, may turn into cancer.
 Removing these polyps can prevent cancer from developing.

 People who are not at high risk need the exam every 10 years.